FC Meshakhte Tkibuli: History

 The success of the club was attributed to the large coal mine industry based in Tkibuli which financed the local football as well.

-First years after Georgian national league was formed, the club played in the second division.
+First years after the Georgian national league was formed, the club played in the second division.
 Between 1991 and 1996 they three times finished third and once, in 1997, came 2nd.
 Starting from 2005, Meshakhte spent thirteen consecutive seasons in Pirveli Liga.

-The 3rd place taken in Group White in 2016 has been the best result achieved in the recent period.
+The team had a third-place finish in 2016, which was their highest position during this period.
 But the next season turned out troublesome.
 The team produced a seventeen-game unwinning run.
-Three points earned in the last round saved the club from automatic relegation, although a home-and-away play-off tie ended unfavourably.
+Three points earned in the last round saved the club from automatic relegation, although a home-and-away play-off tie ended unfavorably.

 After two years in Liga 3 Meshakhte, struggling the whole season, finished at the bottom in 2020.
 However, they avoided another relegation due to some changes, introduced in late January 2021, which increased the number of clubs in this league.

 In 2022, Meshakhte took part in a long survival battle, but they lost a crucial game and ended up in the drop zone.
 Nevertheless, this time due to disqualification of another club, the Miners retained their place in this division.

 In June 2024, 70% of the club's share was put up for auction.
 As a result, Okriba Meshakhte Ltd took over the management with the rest of the share remaining in municipal property.

 Meshakhte significantly improved in 2024, joining a title race from the very outset.
 They finished 2nd and sealed automatic promotion back to Erovnuli Liga 2 after a seven-year break.

+The team continued its successful run in the 2nd division as well.
+After a narrow away win over the crowned league champions Rustavi in a final match of the season, Meshakhte under manager Lado Burduli sealed a play-off spot for the first time in their history.
+They went on to win a penalty shoot-out against Telavi to complete a back-to-back promotion to the top tier.

+On 12 March 2026, Meshakhte claimed a historic away victory over the reigning cup holders Dila.
+Unable to hold their home matches in Tkibuli due to league requirements, the team was relocated to the Tskaltubo stadium for the whole season.